bitswift/Proton/README.md

 # License

-Proton is released under the 3-clause BSD license.
+Proton is released under a modified version of the 3-clause BSD license.
 See the LICENSE file for more information.